balqui/HyTra/README.md

 # HyTra
-**Hy**pergraph **Tra**nsversals: a project to study, and to employ in applications, algorithms for computing the minimal transversals of a hypergraph or, equivalently, to dualize monotone Boolean functions.
+**Hy**pergraph **Tra**nsversals: a project to study, and to employ in applications, algorithms for computing the minimal transversals of a hypergraph or, equivalently, to dualize monotone Boolean functions (or, equivalently, lots of things).
+Currently at version: 0.0.3

 This project has _no connection whatsoever_ to the Python-based LISP dialect called Hy.
 Hypergraphs had their name well established looooong before the birth of that programming language.